Butler County auditor corruption investigation continues after latest charge

 In September 2017, Reynolds' office returned $2 million to all taxing districts and $459,498 to Lakota.
 The fees are monies the auditor's office receives from the state for calculating and distributing real estate taxes from levies to local governments.
 The auditor's office doesn't need all the fees to operate.

-Reynolds was initially indicted Feb.
+Reynolds initially was indicted Feb.
 9 on five counts for bribery and leveraging his public office to further his own interests.
-Three are felonies and two are misdemeanors.
-His trial is schedule for Aug.
+He now faces four felonies and two misdemeanors counts.
+His trial is scheduled for Aug.
 15.

-The bribery charge in that group of five is a third-degree felony.
+The bribery charge in that group of six is a third-degree felony.
 It carries a potential sentence of nine months to three years and a fine up to $10,000.
-The other two felonies are fourth degree for unlawful interest in a public contract.
+The other three felonies are fourth degree unlawful interest in a public contract.
 Those carry penalties of six to nine months.

+"It is highly unusual for law enforcement officials to make public statements about an ongoing investigation or a pending criminal case, since such statements can often undermine an investigation or improperly influence potential jurors.
+Sheriff Jones would undoubtedly agree that criminal defendants are innocent until proven guilty, and are entitled to a trial by a jury of their peers who are unbiased and not tainted by the public statements of elected law enforcement officials.
+As to the substance of Sheriff Jones' remarks, we have no comment."

+Yost petitioned the Ohio Supreme Court to have Reynolds suspended from office while the criminal charges are pending, but the special panel assigned to make that decision found it wasn't warranted.
+It is unclear whether a new suspension petition might be in the offing.
+Reynolds is running for reelection in November.

-Jones' office began investigating Reynolds last summer after receiving complaints about his development dealings.
+Jones' office began investigating Reynolds last summer after receiving complaints about his development dealings and efforts to help his father.

-An investigation overview from the sheriff's office said developers Brian Jimenez and Tim Haid have written notes and a phone call recording in which Reynolds allegedly asked for a $200,000 "cash payment" to serve as a "consultant and use his political influence to get a TIF, tax increment financing, assigned to an area of Hamilton Mason Road in Butler County to assist in the development of properties along the road."
+An investigation overview from the sheriff's office Butler County Sheriff's Office said developers Brian Jimenez and Tim Haid have written notes and a phone call recording in which where Reynolds allegedly asked for a $200,000 "cash payment" to serve as a "consultant and use his political influence to get a TIF, tax increment financing, assigned to an area of Hamilton Mason Road in Butler County to assist in the development of properties along the road."

-The Journal-News listened to the 15-minute recorded call, and there is no mention of a $200,000 consulting fee.
-The discussion was about getting sewer in the area, and Reynolds — who grew up there — helping to the get the neighbors on board with a new development.
+The Journal-News listened to the 15-minute recorded call Reynolds' attorney attached to a court filing, and there is no mention of a the $200,000 consulting fee.
+The two talked about getting sewer in the area, and Reynolds — who grew up there — helping to the get the neighbors on board with a new development.

 They discussed working together to get the entire area redeveloped, and there was a reference to a previous conversation between the two.